cyber-carpentry/group6/README.md

 * Snakefiles used to automate the workflow process.
 * Binder for interactively testing scripts.

+Steps that need to be followed for reproducibility purposes:
 * Step 0: Base that you need, docker, snakemake, singularity, and clone github
 * Step 1: Reproducibility sorted based on ease of execution
   * Run snakemake easy or hard